simon-toogood/eleos/README.md

 analyse.py
 ```

-where `parent_directory/` contains a set of cores for a retrieval, `core_N/` is the core folder that NEMESIS is run from, `generate.py` is the code that generates these cores using `eleos.cores`, and `analyse.py` is the code that analyses the results using `eleos.results` .
+where `parent_directory/` contains a set of cores for a retrieval, `core_N/` is the core folder that NEMESIS is run from, `generate.py` is the code that generates these cores using `eleos.cores`, and `analyse.py` is the code that analyses the results using `eleos.results`.
+This is only a recommendation, and you can structure your working directories however you like.

 ## Core Generation Example (generate.py)